Consumer Authentication

 Step 1: Install the frontend auth SDK

-Since DFP Protected Auth is built on top of our frontend authentication SDKs, you need to use isntall one of the SDKs before you can enable DFP Protected Auth.
+Since DFP Protected Auth is built on top of our frontend authentication SDKs, you need to install and use one of the SDKs before you can enable DFP Protected Auth.

 Stytch offers multiple starting guides and example apps that you can use to build the authentication flows.
 Here are a few guides you can use as a starting point: